SDA Doctrine Versus Bible Truth: Three Angels' Messages

 How could these verses possibly be describing an investigative judgment?
 The fact that Revelation 14 is describing a judgment upon the wicked is yet another proof that the first and second angels' messages were not fulfilled in 1844.

 The most appalling aspect of Seventh-day Adventism is its treatment of other Christian denominations.
-According to Adventism, non-Adventist churches made the dreadful mistake of rejecting William Miller.
-Therefore, God has rejected them, their prayers are "useless", and they are under the influence of Satan.
+According to SDAs, non-SDA churches made the dreadful mistake of rejecting the false teachings of William Miller.
+Therefore, God has rejected them, their prayers are "useless," and they are under the influence of Satan.
 It is mind-boggling to try and understand the total lack of common sense in this philosophy!
 First, the Protestant churches were absolutely correct in rejecting Miller's setting of times for Christ's return.
-These Christians did not reject William Miller because they did not love Christ or want Him to return.
-They rejected William Miller for four very good reasons:
+These Christians did not reject Miller because they did not love Christ or want Him to return.
+They rejected Miller for four solid Biblical reasons:

 - Christ stated plainly, "But of that day and hour knoweth no [man], no, not the angels of heaven, but my Father only."
 (Matt.
 24:36)

 - Time-setting is a device the devil uses to stir up fanaticism, and it always ends in disappointment and failure.
 That's why Jesus warned against it (Matt.
 24:42, 25:13).